Home Drugs Ozempic Ozempic vs Rybelsus

 Semaglutide drugs like Rybelsus and Ozempic may lead to higher rates of diarrhea, nausea and vomiting compared to older GLP-1 agonists such as Byetta (exenatide), Victoza (liraglutide) and Trulicity (dulaglutide).

-Temporary side effects usually last a few days.
+Temporary side effects usually last only a few days.
 Contact your doctor or pharmacist if they persist or worsen.
 Seek immediate medical attention for serious complications.

 Boxed Warnings and Severe Side Effects